 photograph by Emily Chaplin

 Yellow Sun Pizza and Pints.
-Rutherfordton natives Kim and James Nichols are constantly experimenting with beer and pizza.
-The Jungle Girl IPA and topping combinations like spicy sopressata and Peppadew peppers have become local favorites.
+Rutherfordton native Kim Nichols is constantly experimenting with pizza — and she serves craft beer at her downtown shop.
+Topping combinations like spicy sopressata and Peppadew peppers have become local favorites.

 Copper Penny Grill.
 Housed in a former maintenance shed, the Copper Penny serves burgers, sandwiches, steaks, and craft cocktails in an industrial-chic setting.
 Don’t miss the pennies that cover the bar.